UoL-Planetary-Modelling/cesm2.13_outofbox/FWmadSD.md

     cd /nobackup/$USER/cesm2/cases/f.e213.FWmadSD.f09_f09_mg17

 4) Note the default simulation uses 160 cores, this can be changed either by xmlchange command or manually changes for the env_mach_pes.xml, for example, 1 node (40 cores), 2 nodes (80 cores).
-Here just gives one example using 1 dedicate planet node:
+Here just gives one example using 2 FEPS nodes:

-Method 1: ./xmlchange NTASKS=-1
+Method 1: ./xmlchange NTASKS=-2

-Method 2: vi env_mach_pes.xml, then change -4 to -1.
+Method 2: vi env_mach_pes.xml, then change -4 to -2.

 5) set up the case:
 >